phpfunk/phpfunk.github.com/about/readme.md

 - I default to problem solving in conversations.
 If that's not your need, but rather me being your rubber duck, please tell me up front.
 - At times I can hold a decision too long because I want data to be sure.
 Please push me outside my comfort zone if you see this.
 I will respond.
 - When there are loud people in the room, I can tend to back down.
-In those situations, I think it is helpful to call on people not talking to give everyone a chance to voice opinions.
+In those situations, I think it's helpful to call on people to give everyone a chance to voice opinions.
 - If I look lost it is likely because I've been thinking about a problem for too long, please tell me to take a walk.
 Everything is solved on walks.

 # Personality Quirks